dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 ![Kemoku Review Blocks](/assets/images/kemoku/kemoku-review-blocks.png)

-You can also use **Review CTA** block, add the block, adjust the settings and it's ready.
+> You can also use **Review CTA** block in review pages, add the block, adjust the settings and it's ready.

 ### Blocks vs Shortcodes